PART 31: PAST MEETS FUTURE

 Luci eyed her for a moment, then nodded.
 “Okay then.”
 She took in a breath.
 “For the last month or more, Chartreuse, Tim and I have been working together.
 Trying to keep tensions from escalating too high at school between the Julie and Corry factions.”

-“Seriously??
-You’re doing a lousy job then,” Carrie blurted.
+“Seriously?
+You’re doing a lousy job then,” Carrie blurted out.
 “Julie was accused of stealing that potted plant from Mrs. Latour’s desk the other week, Corry was blamed for messing up Julie’s law case files…”

-“It’s not easy!”
-Luci pointed out.
-“People are ready to go off at the drop of a hat!”
+“It’s not easy,” Luci interrupted.
+“People are ready to go off at the drop of a hat.”
 She leaned forwards.
 “That said, we’ve been pretty sure that Corry’s had something on the back burner.
 Chartreuse finally got the date of November 12th from Laurie earlier this week.”

 “Hrmph.
 Okay, you’re up on me then,” Carrie grumbled.
 “Corry only gave me that date today.
 It makes sense though, that being Julie’s birthday,” she added.
 Luci nodded slowly.